Overview of Texas Immigration Information

 - I212 – Readmission After Deportation – The waiver is a form or permission to reenter the United States.
 Consulting with a skilled immigrant attorney can help you determine if this waiver is necessary for your specific case.

 - Victims of Abuse – If you are an immigrant who is a victim of violent crimes or domestic violence, consult with a legal professional.
-The immigration lawyers at The Gonzalez Law Group, PLLC can help you determine what petitions you may be able to file based on your situation, what visa application would be in your best interest, and what resources are available to you.
-At The Gonzalez Law Group, PLLC, we understand that there are many reasons why a victim might be afraid to come forward, nevertheless, we are here to help, and we assist people understand their immigration rights.
+The immigration lawyers at The Gonzalez Law Group can help you determine what petitions you may be able to file based on your situation, what visa application would be in your best interest, and what resources are available to you.
+We understand that there are many reasons why a victim might be afraid to come forward, nevertheless, we are here to help, and we assist people understand their immigration rights.

 - Special Immigrant Juvenile (SIJ) – Certain undocumented children who have been the subject of neglect, abuse, abandonment, or “similar basis under state law” has the ability to seek lawful permanent residency in the U.S. It is important to consult with a legal professional because the paperwork required for this process involves the state juvenile court as well.